 At a Religious Education Council meeting in May 2005, the Archbishop of Canterbury replied to a question: “… Do I distinguish between atheism and humanism?
 Yes I do.
 Atheism is the denial of an active, personal …divine presence, independent of the universe.
 That’s a position which can be held for a variety of reasons, within a variety of philosophies, ranging from the sort of AJ Ayer philosophical position to a counter-ideology like Marxism.
 Humanism, I regard as a much wider word.
 Which while it assumes that you can’t talk with confidence or authority about the divine, is more interested in the innate capacities of human beings to make meaning and to sustain meaning together.”

-The BHA is a focus for these beliefs and is the biggest humanist organisation in Britain (with over 10,000 members and many thousands more supporters and members of local affiliated groups).
-It began life in 1896 as the Ethical Union and was a founder member of the International Humanist and Ethical Union.
-The BHA is a registered charity, and has no party political affiliations.
+Humanists UK is a focus for these beliefs and is the biggest humanist organisation in Britain (with over 10,000 members and many thousands more supporters and members of local affiliated groups).
+It began life in 1896 as the Ethical Union and was a founder member of the International Humanist and Ethical Union, now known as Humanists International.
+Humanists UK is a registered charity, and has no party political affiliations.
 It provides advice and secular funerals, weddings and baby-namings to the general public.
 It is widely recognised as representing a considered, rational, non-religious perspective on current issues and is consulted by government bodies, quangos and professional organisations, including the DCSF, Home Office, Foreign Office, Department of Health, DTI, QCA, BMA, and the Human Genetics Advisory Commission.
-The BHA is often asked to represent the viewpoint of non-believers by the media.
+Humanists UK is often asked to represent the viewpoint of non-believers by the media.
 There is also a Parliamentary Humanist Group.

-The BHA is active in education, particularly values education and RE: it was a founder member of the Values Education Council in 1995, and participates actively in the Religious Education Council (REC).
+Humanists UK is active in education, particularly values education and RE: it was a founder member of the Values Education Council in 1995, and participates actively in the Religious Education Council (REC).
 It was also active in the Standing Conference on Inter-Faith Dialogue in Education (SCIFDE), and co-founded the Social Morality Council (Norham Foundation).
-The BHA is deeply concerned with the positive moral and spiritual development of all young people, and has participated in discussion and conferences on “spiritual development” in schools.
+Humanists UK is deeply concerned with the positive moral and spiritual development of all young people, and has participated in discussion and conferences on “spiritual development” in schools.
 It publishes resources for schools on religious, moral and social issues.
-The BHA is frequently invited to serve on working parties concerned with reviewing and improving RE, and was represented on the steering group convened by the DfES to work on the national framework for RE, published by the QCA in October 2004, and on the 2008-9 steering group considering guidance on RE to replace the out-dated Circular 1/94.
+Humanists UK is frequently invited to serve on working parties concerned with reviewing and improving RE, and was represented on the steering group convened by the DfES to work on the national framework for RE, published by the QCA in October 2004, and on the 2008-9 steering group considering guidance on RE to replace the out-dated Circular 1/94.

 Humanists on SACREs